 Now that construction is complete, many of the homes have solar systems that produce all or a majority of their own energy, with a modest solar system.
-This is level of energy efficiency is achieved with a solar orientation, airtight construction, generous amounts of insulation, and a Zehnder heat recovery ventilator.
+This level of energy efficiency is achieved with a solar orientation, airtight construction, generous amounts of insulation, and a Zehnder heat recovery ventilator.

 While most traditional homes are oriented to face the road, Belfast Ecovillage homes are oriented to take advantage of solar gains, thus sunlight, not fossil fuels largely heat the homes.
 Daylight streams in through large triple-pane southern windows, filling the homes with natural light.